MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/data-scientist-python.md

 #### Delete services

+You can delete services you've created.
+You can also delete the services of others if you belong to a role with those permissions.

-Delete the second version we just published.
+In this example, we delete the second web service version we just published.

 ```python
 #Delete the second version we just published.